pkiraly/pkiraly.github.io/about.md

 11. Bhola Gan Chaudhuri, and Shalli Rani.
 "Managing Metadata in Data Warehouse for Data Quality and Data Stewardship in Telecom Industry-A Compact Survey."
 In 2023 International Conference on Computing, Communication, and Intelligent Systems (ICCCIS), pp. 353-361.
 IEEE, 2023.
 DOI: [10.1109/ICCCIS60361.2023.10425001](https://doi.org/10.1109/ICCCIS60361.2023.10425001)
 12. Ghosh, Saptarshi, and Aditi Roy.
 "Metadata Quality Benchmarks of ETDs in International Institutional Repositories: An Automated Appraisal."
 (2023).
 INFLIBNET Centre. [ir.inflibnet.ac.in](http://ir.inflibnet.ac.in/handle/1944/2437)
 13. Vinit Kumar, Chandrappa, and N. S. Harinarayana.
 "Exploring dimensions of metadata quality assessment: A scoping review." _Journal of Librarianship and Information Science_ (2024) DOI: [10.1177/09610006241239080](https://doi.org/10.1177/09610006241239080)
+14. Mahlatji Matlala, and Ngoepe Mpho.
+"Risk mitigation for curation of oral history content in South Africa" _ Innovation.
+Journal of appropriate librarianship and information work in Southern Africa_.
+2024:69 pp. 25-45. https://hdl.handle.net/10520/ejc-innovation_v2024_n69_a3

 Péter Király.
 “Validating 126 million MARC records”.
 In *DATeCH2019 Proceedings of the 3rd International Conference on Digital Access to Textual Cultural Heritage* Brussels, Belgium — May 08-10, 2019.
 Published by ACM, 2019.
 ISBN: 978-1-4503-7194-0. pp. 161-168.
 DOI: [10.1145/3322905.3322929](https://doi.org/10.1145/3322905.3322929)<br/>
 cited by:<br/>